Provided by Flash Partners Pty Ltd (ABN 30 607 885 941)

 We may also, in our sole discretion, require you to make a payment during the life of the forward FX contract prior to its maturity, regardless of whether we require you to pay an initial deposit.
 This is known as a “margin call”.
 Our Terms and Conditions set our more information about margin calls.

 You will need to pay any margin amount required by us within 24 hours of our request.
 Failure to do so will constitute a default of the terms of the forward FX contract and means the contract will be terminated.
 You will be liable for any costs associated with the termination of the contract.
 This may include the forced liquidation of your position as well as additional losses, which can include your initial deposit and previous margin payments.
+It may also include any amount of the margin that you fail to pay in full to us.

 We may require further margin amounts if there is an adverse movement in the relevant currency pair.
 Margin call amounts will vary depending on, but not limited to, notional value, currency pair and market volatility.